brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 ### 5.2 Georeferenced.py (SAHI and YoloV8) on georeferenced images and QGIS

-This is a rather specialzed section that won't apply to the majority of investigators.
+This is a rather specialized section that won't apply to the majority of investigators.
 Our images are georeferenced so we want the images and predicted bounding boxes to be georeferenced as well so we can manipulate them in a GIS program such as QGIS, instead of using LabelImg.
 GeoreferencedBB.py does this using SAHI and YoloV8.
 This is from https://github.com/obss/sahi/discussions/870 and all credit goes to the author.
 This works on a georeferenced .tif file (geotif) or a .png with associated .xml file that contains georeferencing.
 This creates a geojson file of the predicted bounding boxes associated with the image which can be opened in GIS along with the image.
 Before running it, you need to change the file paths on rows 59 and 66.
 The path on line 59 will find every instance of a .png in the directories and subdirectories below it and will perform the predictions on all these images.
 Also, the script is currently set up for .png files, if you are using .tif files, you will need to change lines 61 and 81 from "png" to "tif".
 The predictions will be saved as a .geojson file in the same directory as the image with the same name as the image.
 You can run this file from your python IDE or from the CMD activate your 3.11 virtual environment and navigate to the folder the python script is in

 `(AIvenv3.11) C:\Users\...Your\Folder\Path...\AI_Project\Georeferenced>`